 8. Grim Dawn

 Grim Dawn is another ARPG designed for those who love combat and loot.
-The game was released in 2016 and has very positive reviews on Steam.
+The game came out in 2016 and has very positive reviews on Steam.

 The character development in this game is absolutely brilliant and it’s often hard to decide how you want to play.
-There’s so much in terms of items, crafting, and skills, that you can play and replay the game for hundreds of hours without getting bored.
+There’s so much to do that you can play the game for hundreds of hours without getting bored.